Vision-iOS/Documentation/README.md

 #### How
 The application is developed for Apple devices on iOS operating system and adapted to its most popular product: iPhone.
 This choice is based on the two cornerstones of development: mobility and speed.
 Mobility refers to the possibility of allowing the use of the application in any condition the user is in.
-According to the report of the Mobility Report in 2019 there are 5.9 billion people who have a smartphone, this allows us to consider that in most cases the user who has a smartphone always keeps it at hand.
+According to the report of the Mobility Report in 2019, there are 5.9 billion people who have a smartphone, this allows us to consider that in most cases the user who has a smartphone always keeps it at hand.
 This condition has favored the development of the application for a mobile environment compared to other developments for other fixed platforms.
 Speed is necessary as the user who downloads an application, especially mobile, wants it to be functional and ready to use as soon as it is opened.

 Furthermore, we must consider the subject of object recognition which represents something very abstract and difficult to understand for a user (be it inexperienced or experienced).
-Based on this, the application must provide for a totally basic and simplistic use.
+Based on this, the application must provide for totally basic and simplistic use.

 #### When
 Being developed for the mobile environment, the use of the application increases considerably as the smartphone is the most commonly used type of device.
-In this case the user will use the application for short periods of time per session, while the use of the application itself can spread over long periods of time.
+In this case, the user will use the application for short periods per session, while the use of the application itself can spread over long periods.
 That is, the analysis of an image requires little time and therefore the user does not need to continue as he has achieved his purpose by saving the image in the gallery but; once the operation has been verified, he will be led many times to use the application itself.

 #### How to purchase
 The method of purchase means the method in which the user can obtain the application.